gingerchew/div-soup/README.md

 ### `[href^="javascript:"]`

-The goal behind adding this selector was to decimate the score of any site that doesn't use a `<button>`.
+The goal behind adding this selector was to decimate the score of any site that doesn't use a `<button>` when they should.
 A dropdown menu? `<button>`!
 Triggering a popup? `<button>`!
 Clicking on a link that is styled to look like a button and is programmed to do button things? `<button>`!!

 ### `[onclick]:not(button, a, input)`

 Stop adding click handlers to `<div>` and non-control type elements!

 [^1]: The goal is to use semantic elements. `script`,`style`,`link`,`noscript`,`template`, and `slot` are excluded because they are used by the author, and hold no meaning for the user. `datalist`,`option`, and `optgroup` are excluded because they exist within controls and could lead to false positives. `source` and `track` are excluded because they are used in tandem with media elements `video`, `audio`, `img`, and `picture` and could lead to false positives.